arobb/python-processrunner/README.rst

   *Properties*
     - None

+shutdown
+  Shutdown the process managers.
+Run after verifying terminate/kill has destroyed any child processes.
+Should be run following the successful completion of the ``terminate`` or ``killCommand`` methods to clear any lingering process entries.

+  *Parameters*
+    - None

+  *Properties*
+    - Blocking: Returns when the internal process managers stop.

+terminate
+  Terminate both the main process and reader queues.

+  *Parameters*
+    - **timeoutMs** OPTIONAL ``int`` Milliseconds ``terminate`` should wait for main process to exit before raising an error.

+  *Properties*
+    - Blocking: Returns when the main process exits; if the timeout occurs, terminate raises a basic ``Exception``.

 unRegisterClientQueue
   Unregister a client queue from a pipe manager.
 Prevents clients from waiting on other clients that will never perform additional reads.